Niranjan-J1/Niranjan-J1/README.md

 📚 I care deeply about learning fundamentals and applying them through hands-on projects.I try to reason from first principles and improve through iteration.

-💡 I’m always looking to learn more — whether that’s new systems concepts, better debugging techniques, or how large software projects are designed and maintained in practice.
+💡 I’m always looking to learn more, whether that’s new systems concepts, better debugging techniques, or how large software projects are designed and maintained in practice.

 📍 Based in Ontario, Canada